JuliaLang/Juleps/Find.md

 - **How to search iteratively**:
     - Functions returning the next/previous match after a given index: simple, but require manual handling of indices.
-    - Functions returning an iterator over matches: more user-friendly, but overkill when you only want the next match.
+    - Functions returning an iterator over matches: more user-friendly, though overkill when you only want the next match.
-    - The first approach can fit all needs (even if it can be cumbersome), but the second one probably cannot replace the first.
+    - The first approach can fit all needs (even if it can be cumbersome), but the second one can only replace the first one if it supports creating an iterator starting from a given index (on which you can call `first` to get the first match).

 ## General Proposal 1

 The first proposal uses `find` for all-at-once variants, and `search` for iterative variants.
 The variants returning iterators (last two rows) do not correspond to existing
 functions: they could be added later, or never, without breaking the consistency of the API.
+In this proposal, it is not possible to have both methods returning the next/previous match and methods returning an iterator starting from a given index: the signatures would be the same.

 |  | nonzeros | predicate test | in collection `c` | equal to `v` | sequence or regex `s` | extrema |
 | --- | --- | --- | --- | --- | --- | --- |